 Mold: Toxic mold can be hidden behind paneling or under sinks and can cause severe health problems when inhaled.Common Work Injuries Sustained by Plumbers

 Plumbers are at risk of suffering a wide range of work injuries, including:

 - Toxic exposure

 In certain situations, a work injury can cause permanent disability or impairment and can even be fatal.

-If your loved one died as a result of a plumbing injury, the plumber injury lawyers at the Law Offices of Jeffrey S. Glassman can help you pursue a potential wrongful death claim against all liable parties.Some Information about Plumbers and Toxic Exposure Injuries
+If your loved one died as a result of a plumbing injury, the plumber injury lawyers at the Jeffrey Glassman Injury Lawyers can help you pursue a potential wrongful death claim against all liable parties.Some Information about Plumbers and Toxic Exposure Injuries

 Plumbers are routinely exposed to a wide variety of hazardous chemicals and other toxic substances.
 These toxic substances can cause serious burns and produce fumes that can cause serious and permanent respiratory damage when inhaled.
 Certain materials such as asbestos are carcinogenic.

 It’s not uncommon for plumbers to be exposed to these toxins:

 - Sulfur dioxide